Aaditya-3/Mnemos/README.md

 - `done`
 - `error`

-## Memory System
+## Memory Model

-Mnemos currently uses three memory layers:
+Mnemos uses three memory layers.

-1. Deterministic key/value memory
+### 1. Deterministic memory

-- Backed by `memory/memories.json` (or Mongo if enabled)
+- Stored in `memory/memories.json`
-- Used for explicit profile/preferences retrieval
+- Used for explicit profile and preference style retrieval
+- Managed by the legacy deterministic memory extractor/store path

-2. Structured brain memory
+### 2. Structured brain memory

-- Intent classification + structured extraction
-- Stores preferences/events in relational tables (`user_preferences`, `user_events`)
+- Stored in relational tables such as `user_preferences` and `user_events`
-- Handles direct logical answers for memory queries when possible
+- Supports intent-aware and logic-aware answers for profile and date queries
+- Serves as the main structured source of truth for extracted user state

-3. Semantic vector memory
+### 3. Semantic vector memory

-- Ingests user messages into semantic memory nodes with embeddings
+- Embeds user messages into semantic memory nodes
+- Stores semantic points in the Qdrant collection named by `QDRANT_COLLECTION`
-- Retrieval ranks by similarity + importance + recency
+- Retrieves by similarity, then reranks by similarity, importance, and recency
-- Qdrant is preferred backend; local JSON fallback when Qdrant is unavailable
+- Supports maintenance flows for decay, compression, deletion, and re-embedding

+Important: the current semantic path is Qdrant-backed.
+There is no active JSON semantic vector fallback in the current repository code path.

+## Data and Persistence

+Current source-of-truth storage:

+- `memory/app.db`
+  - users
+  - chat sessions and messages
+  - usage logs
+  - user settings
+  - structured preferences
+  - structured events
+- `memory/memories.json`
+  - deterministic key/value memory
+- Qdrant collection `QDRANT_COLLECTION`
+  - semantic vector memory points

+Legacy JSON files may still exist in `memory/` from earlier iterations, including `semantic_memories.json`, `structured_memory.json`, `chat_sessions.json`, and `users.json`.
+The current runtime source of truth is SQLite plus Qdrant plus `memory/memories.json`.

-## Tooling
+## Tools

 Registered tools: